zkBob/zeropool-relayer/README.md

             },
         },
         withdraw: {
-            daylyForAll: { // Daily withdraw limit for all users total
+            dailyForAll: { // Daily withdraw limit for all users total
               available
             },